Arash1381-y/d-separation/README.md

 # D-separation
-website for checking conditional independency in Bayesian network
+website for checking conditional independence in Bayesian network